 The design of the system architecture for a prototype like SPEEDD is an iterative process that starts with the beginning of the project and continuously evolves, as requirements of the different components are better understood and insights are gained.
 Therefore, a close iterative and collaborative process was carried out between the architecture team in WP6 “Scalability and System Integration” lead by IBM, and the technical teams of the SPEEDD prototype, specifically the teams of the real-time event recognition and forecasting (WP3), real-time decision making (WP4), real-time visual analytics (WP5), scalability (WP6), and the technical teams from the use cases (WP7 and WP8).

-To this end we followed the steps below, as illustrated in :
+To this end we followed the steps below, as illustrated in Figure 2.1:

 Iterative biweekly virtual meetings that included representatives of all partners involved.
 A very draft architecture presented at M3 of the project has been frequently updated and refined based on input and feedback to the current architecture (described in sections 2.3 - 2.8).